 Free STEM Websites for Teaching and Learning

 Simple Machines by Lance: Lance designed and published over 40 simple engineering projects for kids.
-Each has detailed instructions and lesson plan.
+Each has detailed instructions and lesson plans.
 Most projects are designed for kids from grade 1 to 5, some are for older kids.

 HowToSmile is a website with over 3000 science activities ideas for kids from science museums across the US.
-You can search activities by subjects and topics, and by age.
+You can search for activities by subjects and topics, and by age.
 This is one of our favorite STEM websites.

 Codecademy is a free website teaching kids computer coding.
 It not only teaches kids coding concepts via games, but also actual coding languages.
 For kids who are serious about coding, this is a great place to go.

 Do you have a free STEM online resource you like?
 Please let us know!

 Another of our favorite STEM resource is the STEAM Kids, a book with 52 STEAM activity ideas for kids.